A story of someone with no industry experience obtaining LPIC-1 certification

 At the exam venue

-I was so nervous that my stomach hurt.
+I was so nervous my stomach hurt.

-My whole body was trembling with tension.
+My whole body was twitching from the tension.

 By the way, we were allowed to bring pocket tissues and waterless anti-diarrheal medicine!!